MargaridaGoncalves/GeneSEA-Explorer/README.md

 > [!WARNING]
-> GeneSEA Explorer currently only supports version 4.3.3 of R. The current R version 4.4.1 is still not supported.
+> GeneSEA Explorer currently supports version 4.3.3 and up to the current the R version 4.4.2.

 > [!IMPORTANT]
 > In RStudio open the Session in the GeneSEA Explorer folder.